12 Key Metrics & KPIs For Email Marketing (+Tips To Improve Them)

 4. Constant Contact

-Another widely used email marketing software that offers robust reporting on email marketing key metrics.
+Another widely used email marketing analytics software that offers robust reporting on email marketing key metrics.

 Still curious?